 Archived journals are shelved in alphabetical order at Top Level.

-College St Campus Library: Current journals are on display in alphabetical order opposite the Circulation Desk.
+SETU College Street Library: Current journals are on display in alphabetical order opposite the Circulation Desk.

 Archived journals are shelved together by Subject Area.

 Most journal publications are now published as ejournals.
-In addition to our print subscriptions, WIT Libraries has access to over 30000 journal titles available online.
+In addition to our print subscriptions, SETU Waterford Libraries has access to over 30000 journal titles available online.
 Access to ejournals is available through library databases or via Multisearch, on the library home page.